DocAMR: Multi-Sentence AMR Representation and Evaluation: Experiments and Results

 \subsection{Our Pipeline Approach}

 We use the BART-based structured transformer model of \citet{zhou2021structure} to produce sentence-level AMR graphs.
-In particular, we use the StructBART-S version of their system referred to as S-Bart in \cref{tab:results,tab:devresults}.
+In particular, we use the StructBART-S version of their system referred to as S-BART in \cref{tab:results}.
 This parser produces node-to-token alignments as part of its output -- we use these alignments to match coreference systems' outputs with AMR graphs.
-We separately obtain text-based coreference predictions using the systems of \citet{joshi2020spanbert} and \citet{clark2016improving}.
+Text-based coreferences are obtained using the systems of \citet{joshi2020spanbert} and \citet{clark2016improving}.
+Coreference chains are computed from these prediction files.\footnote{Using the package \url{https://github.com/boberle/corefconversion}}

 In order to incorporate this coreference information into the AMR graphs, we first convert node-to-token alignments into node-to-span alignments.
 The span of a node is defined as the smallest text span containing all the tokens aligned to any of its descendants (to avoid loops, re-entrant edges are removed keeping only the first).
 With node-to-span alignments, a predicted mention is assigned to the node with the shortest span containing the mention.
 If there is more than one candidate node, the one with the greatest height, subsuming the other candidates is selected.
-Instances of coreference within a sentence are ignored since it is assumed that the sentence-level parser has already taken care of them.
+Instances of coreference within a sentence are ignored assuming that the sentence-level parser has already taken care of them.